massyle-d/massyle-d.github.io/_teaching/2014-spring-teaching-1.md

 This is a description of a teaching experience.
 You can use markdown like any other post.

-Heading 1
+Chiz 1
 ======

-Heading 2
+Chiz 2
 ======

-Heading 3
+Chiz 3
 ======